StevenLi-phoenix/ping/README.md

 APIs for a task server implemented using Flask in Python.
 Below is the description of each API:

 ### /get_task [GET]
 This API is used to get a task from the task list.
-It returns a JSON object containing the task index and the status code of the task.
+It returns a JSON object containing the first task with status code 0, returning task index of the task.
 The status code can be one of the following:

 - 0: The task is available and can be taken by the client.
 - 1: The task is currently being processed by another client.